krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 110 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 86 reverse dependencies (85 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 100 new problems
+ * We saw 84 new problems
  * We failed to check 0 packages

 Issues with CRAN packages are summarised below.